win10ProgramAddict/cleaner/README.md

 📥 Installation

-1. Download the script from the Releases section.
+1. Download the script from the Files section.

-2. Extract the files to a folder of your choice.
+2. Extract the batch file into your script

 3. Run the script by double-clicking the .bat or .sh file (depending on your system).